-For a retail format to be a real success, it must not only work for the Customer, it must also work for the Business, the Brand and crucially it must also work for the Staff.
+For a retail format to be a real success, it must not only work for the customer, it must also work for the business, the brand, and crucially, it must work for the staff.
 This article is an edited version of a webinar.
-If you would like to watch the Webinar in full you can download it here.
+If you would like to watch the Webinar in full, you can download it here.

-Retail staff represent one of the key foundations of any great Retail Experience and they are one of the key differentiators of Bricks and Mortar retail.
-Without a healthy Staff Experience the Business, the Brand and the Customer will all suffer.
+Retail staff represent one of the key foundations of any great retail experience, and they are one of the key differentiators of brick-and-mortar retail.
+Without a healthy staff experience, the business, the brand and the customer will all suffer.

 We know that every business is only as good as its people; retail is no different.
-Without even considering training and benefits costs, staff typically represent a retailers second largest expense (behind property related costs).
+Without even considering training and benefit costs, staff typically represent a retailer’s second largest expense (behind property-related costs).
 Therefore, it’s crucial that this key business component is working effectively.
-Businesses who support their staff reap the rewards.
-A recent poll by Gallup reported that highly engage teams show 21% greater profitability, they also realise a 41% reduction in absenteeism and a 59% reduction in staff turnover .
+Businesses that support their staff reap the rewards.
+A recent poll by Gallup reported that highly engaged teams show 23% greater profitability.
+They also realise a 81% reduction in absenteeism and up to 43% reduction in staff turnover and a 66% improvement in wellbeing .
 It is not surprising to learn that studies show that happy, healthy staff are more productive, and now more than ever, the physical and mental wellbeing of your staff is a prime consideration.

-Covid-19 has changed the population’s attitude to staff and consumers are watching and taking note of how retailers treat their staff, and making judgements about those businesses that treat their staff well, and those that don’t.
+The Pandemic has changed the population’s attitude to staff, and consumers are watching and taking note of how retailers treat their team and making judgements about those businesses that treat their staff well and those that don’t.

-Through personality, tone of voice and human interaction your staff communicate your brand values more clearly than any other channel.
-Store staff are your brand’s biggest advocates, and 92% of customers trust brand advocates more than any other advertising channel.
+Through personality, tone of voice and human interaction, your staff communicate your brand values more clearly than any other channel.
+Store staff are your brand’s biggest advocates, and over 90% of customers trust brand advocates more than any other advertising channel.
 Highly engaged and motivated staff create long-lasting brand loyalty and trust.

-Covid-19 has also reminded us how valuable, rich and fulfilling human interactions and physical experiences can be.
-It’s the staff that are key to creating these experiences and they are the ones to assure customers and give them permission to try, touch and test your products and services in the new normal.
+It has also reminded us how valuable, rich, and fulfilling human interactions and physical experiences can be.
+It’s the staff that are key to creating these experiences, and they are the ones to assure customers and give them permission to try, touch and test your products and services.

-Nonetheless, despite this importance, the retail industry is not getting Staff Experiences right.
-Reports indicate a staff turnover rate of up to 60% in retail compared to typical averages of around 15% .
-Furthermore, when asked on a level of 1-5 how satisfied they are with their work, retail staff rate their job lower than people working in ride sharing, delivery and food services .
+Nonetheless, despite this importance, the retail industry is not getting staff experiences right.
+Reports indicate a staff turnover rate of up to 60% in retail compared to typical averages of around 19% .
+Furthermore, when asked on a level of 1-5 how satisfied they are with their work, retail staff rate their job lower than people working in hospitality, ride-sharing, delivery and food services .

-If the success of bricks and mortar retail is so reliant on face-to-face interactions between staff and customers, then it is clear that more needs to be done.
+If the success of bricks and mortar retail is so reliant on face-to-face interactions between staff and customers, more needs to be done.
 Retailers need to improve staff loyalty and satisfaction.
 The industry needs staff to be highly motivated and engaged; it needs Superstars.

 What motivates retail staff?

-So where can retail find these ‘mythical’ Superstars?
+So, where can retail find these ‘mythical’ Superstars?
 The good news is they already exist… they are already on the payroll.
-Retailers just need to develop a clearer understanding in what matters most to their staff and build this into their staff experience.
+Retailers just need to develop a clearer understanding of what matters most to their staff and build this into their staff experience.

 If we consider workplace employees universally, we can organise what matters most into the following five categories: